Using Your LocalCryptos Wallet

 Using your LocalCryptos wallet works the same way as using any other non-custodial wallet.

-While all four wallets are different, and each only supports the said cryptocurrency, from a user point of view, they all work the same way.
+While all wallets are different, and each only supports the said cryptocurrency, from a user point of view, they all work the same way.

 However, if you deposit your cryptocurrency to the wrong wallet (e.g. you send BTC to your Litecoin wallet), due to cryptocurrency transactions' irreversibility, it will be lost forever.